 Some of the materials used in their construction include full-grain leather, nylon mesh, and synthetic leather material.

-You can also go to this link to find more information about pull-on work boots.
+You can also check more information about the best slip-on work boots here.

 Lace-up Work Boots

 Lace-up boots consist of laces for adjustment, which provides a proper fit to your feet.
 These boots also provide ankle support, such as pull-on boots, most of the time.
 These boots have an excellent rugged appearance.
 Usually, lace-up work boots are suitable for people who work on challenging construction sites.
 Construction workers need more protection from the elements, so they wear boots that hug their feet tightly.
 Additionally, the boots are made of high-quality full-grain leather and rubber.